Madhubala: Acting style and reception

+Legacy

 In recent years, Madhubala's legacy has maintained fans of all different ages, both younger and older.
 She is recognized even by those who are unfamiliar with vintage cinema and has dozens of fan sites dedicated to her on the social media.
 Modern magazines continue to publish stories on her personal life and career, often promoting her name heavily on the covers to attract sales.
 Her legacy has extended to fashion also: she has been acknowledged as the creator of many iconic fashion styles, such as wavy hairstyle and strapless dresses, which are widely followed by many celebrities.
 In accordance with her enduring popularity, News 18 wrote, "the cult of Madhubala is a difficult thing to match up to."
 Several modern-day celebrities, including Aamir Khan, Hrithik Roshan, Shah Rukh Khan, Madhuri Dixit, Rishi Kapoor and Naseeruddin Shah rank Madhubala among their favorite artistes of Indian cinema.
 Research analyst Rohit Sharma has studied narratives about Madhubala and surmised the reason behind her continued relevancy among new generation:

 On the occasion of her eighty-fifth birthday, Nivedita Mishra of Hindustan Times described Madhubala as "by far, the most iconic silver screen goddess India has produced."
 In the decades following her death, she has emerged as one of the most celebrated personalities in the Indian cinematic field, and her reputation has endured.
 Also in polls and surveys, she is described as one of India's finest and most beautiful actresses of all-time.
 Khatija Akbar, Mohan Deep and Sushila Kumari have also written books about her.